home-assistant/home-assistant.io/source/_integrations/weatherflow.markdown

 This integration is a local-only WeatherFlow integration that reads weather data from all [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) compatible weather station on the local network.

 <div class='note'>
-It possible you may see slight deviations between the values reported in Home Assistant and the values in the WeatherFlow App.
-This is because the WeatherFlow app takes into account both forecasts and neighboring weather stations in addition to the local data which is used in this integration.
+You may see slight deviations between the values reported in Home Assistant and the values in the WeatherFlow App.
+This is because the WeatherFlow app considers both forecasts and neighboring weather stations in addition to the local data used in this integration.
 </div>

 {% include integrations/config_flow.md %}